PERSONAL INSURANCE

 HOME INSURANCE

-HOMEOWNERS INSURANCE SHOULD BE REVIEWED BY PROPERTY TYPE
+HOMEOWNERS INSURANCE REVIEWED BY PROPERTY TYPE

 Not every home fits the same insurance structure.
 A custom home, older home, condo, townhome, seasonal home, secondary home, coastal home, vacant home, rental property or home under renovation may require a different review than an ordinary primary residence.
+The ownership structure — individual, trust, or LLC — also affects how the policy should be written.

 PRIMARY HOMES